 Flowers: The white umbel allium flowers bloom on a long, stiff flower stalk that is usually removed, to provide more energy to the bulbs.

 Smaller than bulbs of garlic, but it depends on the variety and how well they grew.

 Days to Harvest

 Shallots are ready to harvest in three to six months.
 You can cut some of the green tops to use as green onions, but leave some to feed the plants.

 Fall planted shallots will be ready to harvest early the following summer.
 Spring planted shallots should be ready in mid to late summer, depending on the weather.
 As with onions, shallots will signal they are ready to be dug when their tops start to yellow and fall.

 Shake off excess soil and let them sit in a dry, shady spot for a couple of weeks, to cure.
-You can store shallots for up to 8 months if kept cool (35 to 45 F.)
+You can store shallots for up to eight months if kept cool (35 to 45 F.)

 Shallots have a mild onion/garlic flavor and can be used any in any recipe calling for onions, where you want a milder taste.
 They are especially good sauteed in butter and added to recipes.
 Shallots can also substitute for scallions or spring onions.
 Since shallots are mild, they are great raw or cooked.

 - 'French Gray': Considered by most to be the only true shallot and the one favored for gourmet cooking.